© fotogestoeber.de / istock

 Steffen Lange is a researcher at the Institute for Ecological Economy Research, affiliated scholar of the Resource Economics Group at the Humboldt University and associated researcher at the Technical University Berlin.
 As an economist he combines quantitative and qualitative empirical research with theoretical and conceptual methods to address sustainability issues.

 Stephanie Hankey is a designer, technologist and social entrepreneur with 20 years experience exploring the social and political impact of technology on society.
-She is co-founder of the NGO Tactical Tech and co-curated the touring exhibition „the Glass Room“.
+She is a Loeb Fellow at the Harvard Graduate School of Design, co-founder of the NGO Tactical Tech and co-curated the touring exhibition „the Glass Room“.

 Technical University Berlin, ECDF